remy/remysharp.com/public/blog/me-on-react-an-old-dog.md

     super(props);

     // inside the component, I'm actually using a state value, so that it'll change every time
-    // the component recieves an update - but will *always* reset back to the query string
+    // the component receives an update - but will *always* reset back to the query string
     // value set in `getInitialProps` on a full server load this.state = { count: parseInt(props.count || 1, 10) };
   }